Bridget Jones (film series): Bridget Jones: The Edge of Reason (2004)

-Bridget is currently living a happy life with her lawyer boyfriend Mark Darcy, however not only does she start to become threatened and jealous of Mark's new young intern, she is angered by the fact Mark is a conservative voter.
+Bridget is currently living a happy life with her lawyer boyfriend Mark Darcy, however not only does she start to become threatened and jealous of Mark's new young intern, she is angered by the fact Mark is a Conservative voter.
 With so many issues already at hand, things get worse for Bridget as her ex-lover, Daniel Cleaver, re-enters her life; the only help she has are her friends and her reliable diary.

 Bridget Jones's Baby (2016)

 Bridget Jones is struggling with her current state of life, including her break up with her love Mark Darcy.
-As she pushes forward and works hard to find fulfilment in her life seems to do wonders until she meets a dashing and handsome American named Jack Quant.
+She pushes forward and works hard to find fulfilment in her life, which seems to do wonders, until she meets a dashing and handsome American named Jack Qwant.
 Things from then on go great, until she discovers that she is pregnant but the biggest twist of all, she does not know if Mark or Jack is the father of her child.

-Bridget Jones: Mad About the Boy (TBA)
+Bridget Jones: Mad About the Boy (2025)

-In October 2022, Fielding told the Radio Times that a sequel was in the works, and the film would loosely adapt her 2013 novel Mad About the Boy.
+Bridget Jones, now a widowed single mother, navigates the challenges of parenthood, work, and modern dating with the support of her friends, family, and former partner, Daniel Cleaver.
+As she re-enters the dating world, she finds herself pursued by a younger man while also forming an unexpected connection with her son's science teacher.